chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 Reading the book _before_ the class meetings is very important.
 Reading assignments, i.e., sections (from the required textbook) that you should read to get ready for our class meeting are also listed below.
-The reading assignments are to be completed _before_ each class meeting.
+The reading tests (on the Blackboard system) are to be completed _before_ each class meeting.

 * Day 0 : Overview and motivations
 * Day 1 : Coordinate systems for plane and space